 Reverse Mortgages have a variety of requirements in order to qualify.
 Most importantly, borrowers must be 62 years of age or older and must own the property in order to qualify for a Reverse Mortgage.
 The largest benefits of a Reverse Mortgage are eliminating mortgage payments and using your home equity to gain access to tax-free money in the form of a loan.

 VA loans are backed by the U.S. Department of Veteran Affairs and are available for military personnel, surviving spouses, and veterans.
 One of the key benefits for this loan is that it offers a zero percent down payment, so service men and women are not required to make a down payment for the loan.
 These loans can also be up to 100% financed, pending all requirements are met.
 Usually, these types of home loans are approved fast with minimal red tape.
 Even if you have less-than-perfect credit, a VA loan might be right for your financing situation.
-Other benefits of the VA home loan include it being offered as a fixed-rate or ARM mortgage that never includes monthly Private Mortgage Insurance (PMI).
+Another benefit of the VA home loan is that it never includes monthly Private Mortgage Insurance (PMI).

 USDA Rural Housing Loans